tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/use_of_reference_frames.rst

 .. _reference_frames:

 ===================================================
-Reference Frames in the Environment and Propagation
+Reference frames in the environment and propagation
 ===================================================

 In any state propagation tool, the careful use of reference frames is essential: small mistakes in definitions and conventions are a notorious source of errors in simulations.
 The environment and state propagation framework in Tudat handles all the relevant state translations/rotations/transformations.
 On this page, we describe various manners in which reference frames are used in Tudat, and what the differences are when extracting a state from different places in Tudat.